TheDigitalCatOnline/blog_source/pelican/content/oop-concepts-in-python-2-dot-x-part-3.markdown

 Authors: Leonardo Giordani
 Slug: oop-concepts-in-python-2-dot-x-part-3
 Image: oop-concepts-in-python-2-dot-x
-Series: "OOP concepts in Python 2.x"
+Series: OOP concepts in Python 2.x
 Summary:

 ## Abstract

 Welcome to the third installment of this little series of posts about Python 2.x OOP implementation.
-The [first](/blog/2014/03/05/oop-concepts-in-python-2-dot-x-part-1) and [second](/blog/2014/03/10/oop-concepts-in-python-2-dot-x-part-2) issues introduced the most important concepts at the basis of Python as an object-oriented language.
+The [first]({filename}oop-concepts-in-python-2-dot-x-part-1.markdown) and [second]({filename}oop-concepts-in-python-2-dot-x-part-2.markdown) issues introduced the most important concepts at the basis of Python as an object-oriented language.

 This post will continue the discussion about metaclasses, introducing Abstract Base Classes, and give some insights on callable objects.